ReLoRA: High-Rank Training Through Low-Rank Updates: Results

 \paragraph{High-rank training through low-rank updates}

-To determine whether \methodname{} performs a higher rank update than LoRA we plot the singular value spectrum of the difference between warm-start weights and the final weights for ReLoRA, LoRA, and full-rank training.
-Figure \ref{fig:eigenvalues} illustrates significant qualitative differences between LoRA and \methodname{} for the singular values of $W_Q$, $W_K$, $W_V$, and $W_{down}$.
+To determine whether \methodname{} performs a higher rank update than LoRA, we plot the singular value spectrum of the learned update to the warm-start weights.
+Specifically, the difference between warm-start weights and the final weights for ReLoRA, LoRA, and full-rank trained models.
+Figure \ref{fig:eigenvalues} illustrates significant qualitative differences between LoRA and \methodname{} for the singular values of $\Delta W_Q$, $\Delta W_K$, $\Delta W_V$, and $\Delta W_{down}$.
+While most of the singular values for LoRA are zero (Figure \ref{fig:singular_bar}) with a noticeable number of exceptionally high values above 1.5, ReLoRA exhibits a higher distribution mass between 0.1 and 1.0, reminiscent of full-rank training.

-While most of the singular values for LoRA are zero (Figure \ref{fig:singular_bar}) with a noticeable number of exceptionally high values above 1.5, \methodname{} exhibits a higher distribution mass between 0.1 and 1.0, reminiscent of full-rank training.
-This observation emphasizes the significance of high-rank updates and demonstrates the qualitative efficacy of ReLoRA, which accomplishes a high-rank update by performing multiple low-rank updates.
+Additionally, we computed the number of singular values less than 0.1 for LoRA, ReLoRA, and full-rank training.
+Our results (Figure \ref{fig:singular_bar}) show that ReLoRA has a much smaller number of near-zero singular values than LoRA, closer to full-rank training.
+This observation emphasizes the significance of high-rank updates and demonstrates that ReLoRA does accomplish a high-rank update by performing multiple low-rank updates.
+We also perform ReLoRA component ablation (Table \ref{tab:ablaitons}) and discuss it in Section \ref{tab:ablaitons}.